Prostate Problems Erectile Disfunction

 Alpha-Blockers (Flomax, Uroxatral, Rapaflo):

-- How they work: Relax prostate and bladder muscles
+- How they work: Relax prostate and bladder muscles to address the dynamic component of BPH

-- Timeline: Symptom relief in 1-2 weeks
+- Timeline: Symptom relief in 1-2 weeks, with maximum effect at 72 hours

 - Cost: $50-$200/month ongoing